fvena/handler-error/README.md

 ### CodeHandlerError

-The CodeHandlerError class extends the base HandlerError class and integrates with the ErrorCatalog module to provide centralized error management.
-It allows you to define errors using a predefined error code from the catalog, automatically retrieving associated metadata such as messages and severity.
+The CodeHandlerError class extends the base HandlerError class and integrates with the DictionaryResolver module to provide centralized error management.
+It allows you to define errors using a predefined error code from the dictionary, automatically retrieving associated metadata such as messages and severity.

 the CodeHandlerError class requires an error code as the first argument.
-This code is used to retrieve the error message and severity from the catalog.
+This code is used to retrieve the error message and severity from the dictionary.
 You can also include a message as the second argument to override the default message.

-> **Note:** If the provided error code is not found in the catalog, CodeHandlerError will throw an error.
-Ensure all error codes are registered in the ErrorCatalog before use.
+> **Note:** If the provided error code is not found in the dictionary, CodeHandlerError will throw an error.
+Ensure all error codes are registered in the DictionaryResolver before use.

 All API methods and properties from the HandlerError class are available in the CodeHandlerError class.